-Note that the bold series in both family are same as the medium series of gothic family.
-There is no italic nor slanted shape for these mc and gt.

-- Japanese characters in math mode are typeset by the font family mc. - \jttdefault specifies the Japanese font family in \verb or verbatim environment.
+- Note that the bold series (series bx or b) in both family are same as the medium series of gothic family.
+There is no italic nor slanted shape for these mc and gt. - From version 20181102.0, one can specifies disablejfam option at loading LuaTEX-ja.
+This option prevents loading a patch for LATEX, which are needed to support Japanese characters in math mode.
+Without disablejfam option, one can typeset Japanese characters in math mode as \$\$\$\$ (see Page 10) as before.
+Japanese characters in math mode are typeset by the font family mc. - \jttdefault specifies the Japanese font family in \verb or verbatim environment.
 The default value of \jttdefault is \mcdefault, so the mincho family is used. - If you use the beamer class with the default font theme (which uses sans serif fonts) and with LuaTEXja, you might want to change default Japanese fonts to the gothic family.
 The following line changes the default Japanese font family to it:

-'''

 \renewcommand{\kanjifamilydefault}{\gtdefault}

-'''

 However, above settings are not sufficient for Japanese-based documents.
 To typeset Japanese-based documents, you are better to use class files other than article.cls, book.cls, and so on.
-At the present, we have the counterparts of jclasses (standard classes in plateX) and jsclasses (classes by Haruhiko Okumura), namely, ltjclasses and ltjsclasses.
+At the present, LuaTEX-ja has the counterparts of jclasses (standard classes in pLATEX) and jsclasses (classes by Haruhiko Okumura), namely, ltjclasses and ltjsclasses.

-Original jsclasses use $\mbox{mag}$ primitive to set the main document font size.
-However, LuaTEX beta-0.87.0 or later does not support $\mbox{mag}$ in PDF output, so ltjsclasses use different method to set the main document font size.
+Original jsclasses use \mag primitive to set the main document font size.
+However, LuaTEX beta-0.87.0 or later does not support \mag in PDF output, so ltjsclasses uses the nomag\ option by default to set the main font size.
+If this causes some unexpected behavior, specify nomag option in \documentclass.